Creating decisions with a screening rule

 Below are some caveats to keep in mind:

-• If all the values passed to the sanction screening (counterparty name and transaction label, derived from the payload values and/or from ingested data) are either null or empty strings, then the sanction screening has an error status but the decision is still created.
+• If all the values passed to the screening (counterparty name and transaction label, derived from the payload values and/or from ingested data) are either null or empty strings, then the screening has an error status but the decision is still created.

-• If the external dependency (Opensanctions managed API or self-hosted Opensanctions API) is not reachable, or fails to respond with a 200 status code, the decision is not created and the API returns an error code.
+• If the external dependency (OpenSanctions managed API or self-hosted OpenSanctions API) is not reachable, or fails to respond with a 200 status code, the decision is not created and the API returns an error code.

 Latency considerations